incremental-design/app-stencils/.nx/README.md

 > The `install` target uses the `nx:run-commands` executor.
 This executor reads the `options`, and runs the command `cd ./typescript && pnpm i`.

+Nx targes are similar to npm scripts.
+However, Nx can run tasks across multiple packages, and even in arbitrary folders.

 Nx also provides **generators**.
 A generator is a procedure that Nx runs in order to create a new directory.
 Generators can stub files, update dependencies, and even set up project.json files.

 To run a generator, `cd` to the root of this repository, and run any of the following commands: